ftryyln/hotel-booking-ddd-microservices/docs/solid-ddd-analysis.md

 ✅ **Strengths:**
 - Clear separation between domain and persistence models
 - Translation layer exists
-- Domain tidak terkontaminasi oleh infrastructure concerns
+- Domain is not contaminated by infrastructure concerns

 ---